interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 {
   detail: {
     // Received amount
-    amount: String,
+    amount: string,
-    assetCode: String,
+    assetCode: string,
-    assetScale: Number
+    assetScale: number
   }
 }
 ```

-- `amount` is a String containing the amount contained in the ILP packet.
+- `amount` is a String containing the destination amount **received** as specified in the ILP packet.
 - `assetCode` contains the three letter asset code describing the amount's units.
 - `assetScale` contains a number representing the scale of the amount.
 For example, cents would have an assetScale of `2`.